Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Paths of terminator gff files.

     additional arguments:
-      --tss_fuzzy TSS_FUZZY, -tf TSS_FUZZY
+      --tss_tolerance TSS_TOLERANCE, -tt TSS_TOLERANCE
-                            The fuzzy value for comparing between TSS and transcript.
+                            The 5'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated TSSs.
 Default is 5.
-      --terminator_fuzzy TERMINATOR_FUZZY, -ef TERMINATOR_FUZZY
+      --terminator_tolerance TERMINATOR_TOLERANCE, -et TERMINATOR_TOLERANCE
-                            The fuzzy value for comparing between terminator and transcript.
+                            The 3'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated terminators.
 Default is 30.
       --min_length MIN_LENGTH, -l MIN_LENGTH
                             The minimum length of operon.
 Default is 20.